comstar/EntityAudit/README.md

     # app/config/routing.yml

-    simple_things_entity_audit:
+    comstar_entity_audit:
         resource: "@SimpleThingsEntityAuditBundle/Resources/config/routing.yml"
         prefix: /audit

 This provides you with a few different routes:

- * simple_things_entity_audit_home -- Displays a paginated list of revisions, their timestamps and the user who performed the revision
+ * comstar_entity_audit_home -- Displays a paginated list of revisions, their timestamps and the user who performed the revision
- * simple_things_entity_audit_viewrevision -- Displays the classes that were modified in a specific revision
+ * comstar_entity_audit_viewrevision -- Displays the classes that were modified in a specific revision
- * simple_things_entity_audit_viewentity -- Displays the revisions where the specified entity was modified
+ * comstar_entity_audit_viewentity -- Displays the revisions where the specified entity was modified
- * simple_things_entity_audit_viewentity_detail -- Displays the data for the specified entity at the specified revision
+ * comstar_entity_audit_viewentity_detail -- Displays the data for the specified entity at the specified revision
- * simple_things_entity_audit_compare -- Allows you to compare the changes of an entity between 2 revisions
+ * comstar_entity_audit_compare -- Allows you to compare the changes of an entity between 2 revisions

 ## TODOS